 16th October to 18th October Half Term Football Coaching Sessions

 21st December to 22nd December “Drop and Shop”

 To book your place please contact Richard Hill on 07584 568937

 DO SOMETHING AMAZING

 The National Blood Service is so pleased about the amount of blood donations it is receiving from our residents it has increased the number of dates that they will attend the Centre next year.
-The next session will be on Wednesday the 3rd November when you can “Do something amazing” and donate blood:
+The next sessions will be on Wednesday the 27th September and Wednesday 3rd November when you can “Do something amazing” and donate blood:

 Money Saving Special Offer

 Don’t forget that if you are planning a special family event, party or function with a bar we only charge a modest hire fee of £10 per room.
 This hire fee is very competitive to other venues in the area and will save you money.

 For bookings and enquiries please contact Markfield Centre and Sports ,Mayflower Close, Markfield LE67 9ST on 01530 242240 or email firstname.lastname@example.org or you can visit our website www.markfield communitycentre.com to view our facilities, latest news, photo gallery and information about the Centre.